Trainable Weight Averaging: Accelerating Training and Improving Generalization: Related Work

-Training neural networks in subspaces have recently become an interesting topic, garnering considerable interests from researchers \cite{vinyals2012krylov, gur2018gradient, tuddenham2020quasi}.
-The pioneering work \cite{li2018measuring} first proposed training neural networks in a reduced random subspace to measure the intrinsic dimension of loss objectives.
-The following work \cite{gressmann2020improving} improved the training performance of random bases by considering the layer-wise structure and re-drawing the random bases at each step.
+Training neural networks in subspaces has recently become an interesting topic, garnering considerable interest from researchers \citep{vinyals2012krylov, gur2018gradient, tuddenham2020quasi}.
+The pioneering work \citep{li2018measuring} first proposed training neural networks in a reduced random subspace to measure the intrinsic dimension of loss objectives.
+The following work \citep{gressmann2020improving} improved the training performance of random bases by considering the layer-wise structure and re-drawing the random bases at each step.
 Instead of utilizing random bases, \cite{li2022low} proposed a low-dimensional trajectory hypothesis and extracted the subspaces from historical training dynamics, dramatically improving the dimensionality efficiency.
 Then \cite{li2022subspace} applied subspace training to adversarial training, effectively addressing the existing catastrophic and robust overfittings, and thereby significantly improving the model robustness performance.
-In this paper, we propose trainable weight averaging as a general approach for subspace training and develop an efficient training scheme that enables multi-node parallel training for dealing with large-scale problems, with improved subspace extraction procedures.
+In this paper, we reframe trainable weight averaging as a subspace training problem and develop an efficient training scheme that enables multi-node parallel training for large-scale problems, incorporating improved subspace construction procedures.